quarkiverse/quarkus-openapi-generator/README.md

 ## Returning `Response` objects

-By default, this extension generates methods that return `void`, values as `String`, `Integer`, etc., or an object model, like `Product` for instance.
-If you always want to return `jakarta.ws.rs.core.Response`, you can set the `return-response` property.
+By default, this extension generates the methods according to their returning models based on the [OpenAPI specification Schema Object](https://spec.openapis.org/oas/v3.1.0#schema-object).
+If you want to return `jakarta.ws.rs.core.Response` instead, you can set the `return-response` property to `true`.

 ### Example

-Given you want to return `Response` for the `my-openapi.yaml` file, you must add the following to your `application.properties` file:
+Given you want to return `jakarta.ws.rs.core.Response` for the `my-openapi.yaml` file, you must add the following to your `application.properties` file:

 ```properties
 quarkus.openapi-generator.codegen.spec.my_openapi_yaml.return-response=true